 Ingredients You'll Need

-- Cream Cheese - Serves as the rich and creamy base for the dip, adding a velvety texture that perfectly binds all the other ingredients together.
+- Cream Cheese: Serves as the rich and creamy base for the dip, adding a velvety texture that perfectly binds all the other ingredients together.

 Variations